waldiez/waldiez/CONTRIBUTING.md

 ## Contributor License Agreement (CLA)

 By submitting code changes, you agree to the terms of our [Contributor License Agreement (CLA)](https://github.com/waldiez/waldiez/blob/main//governance/CLA.md).
 Please read the CLA carefully before submitting your changes.
-If you have any questions or concerns about the CLA, please contact us, and we will be happy to assist you.
+If you have any questions or concerns about the CLA, please contact us, and we will be happy to help you.

 ## Developer Certificate of Origin (DCO)